Teemamin/online_cookbook/README.md

 and  making the process of feeding your family and loved ones less intimidating and more enjoyable.

 ## UX
-This project gives its users the flexibilty to share their own recipes,edit, delete them
+This project gives its users the flexibilty to share their own recipes, edit, delete them

-if need be and also grants them access to other users recipes and process to make cooking easy,fun and accessable to everyone
+if need be and also grants them access to other users recipes and process to make cooking easy, fun and accessible to everyone

 with no prior experience necessary.
 The site provides several ways to access its recipe Contents, shows statistics on

-recipe contributors and content category whilest also providing its users with easy access to our suggested tried and tested cookware brands
+recipe contributors and content category whilst also providing its users with easy access to our suggested, tried and tested cookware brands
 ### User Stories :
 The user stories below inspired my design for the project :
 #### Project owner:
-* Being the project owner and the person that will love to see it succeed the most:i will like to attract users and increase our following in hopes of creating a community for foodies, where people come to share their love for food,share family recipes, cooking tactis whilst also promoting my recommended cookware and future possiblilities of food blog & hard copy cookbooks.
+* Being the project owner and the person that will love to see it succeed the most: I would like to attract users and increase our following in hopes of creating a community for foodies, where people come to share their love for food, share family recipes, cooking tips whilst also promoting my recommended cookware and future possiblilities of food blog & hard copy cookbooks.
 #### First Time user:
 * user x: a user with no prior experience cooking: our step by step recipe collections and yummy food images takes the user through the journey